public policy and sustainability committee charter

-The purpose of the Public Policy Committee (the “Committee”) of the Board of Directors of Chevron Corporation (the “Corporation”) is:
+The purpose of the Public Policy and Sustainability Committee (the “Committee”) of the Board of Directors of Chevron Corporation (the “Corporation”) is:

-- To assist the Board of Directors in overseeing environmental, social, human rights, political, and public policy matters that are relevant to the Corporation’s activities and performance;
+- To assist the Board of Directors in overseeing environmental, social, human rights, political, and public policy matters, including those related to sustainability and climate change, that are relevant to the Corporation’s activities and performance;

 - To assist the Board of Directors in devoting appropriate attention and effective response to stockholder concerns regarding environmental, social, human rights, political, and public policy matters that are relevant to the Corporation’s activities and performance; and